KaeroDot/EPMDigitalITsw/gui/proc_SAMMU_waveform_gui_help.md

 quantities for one section (as determined by "Split by (s)") and one waveform, where e.g. `DOmain{j, k}` is result for waveform `j` and section `k`.
 Cell contains structure with quantities according QWTB format.

+## This webpage

+This webpage address was shortened as: [https://tinyurl.com/digitalITgui](https://tinyurl.com/digitalITgui)